Text by Lidia Ratoi

 Aki Inomata is an artist, part-time lecturer at Tama Art University and Visiting researcher at Waseda University.
-Her main interest lies in how “making” is not exclusive to mankind, and in developing a process of collaboration with living creatures into artworks, many times through digital technology.
-While a student majoring Inter-Media Art at Tokyo University of the Arts, Aki Inomata met Yoshiaki Watanabe, an artist who uses candles, primarily known for his installations.
-Inspired by him, Inomata started experimenting with ‘many computer-controlled works of natural phenomena’, such as 0100101.
+Her main interest lies in how “making” is not exclusive to mankind and in developing a collaboration process with living creatures into artworks, often through digital technology.
+While majoring in Inter-Media Art at Tokyo University of the Arts, Aki Inomata met Yoshiaki Watanabe, an artist who uses candles, primarily known for his installations.
+Inspired by him, Inomata started experimenting with many computer-controlled works of natural phenomena, such as 0100101.

 Her latest work, Why Not Hand Over a “Shelter” to Hermit Crabs, focused on 3D printing mini-structures that crabs can wear as shields.
 That is because hermit crabs change their shells as they grow.
 Sometimes they are kicked out of their shelters by stronger hermit crabs and forced to exchange shells.
 So, Inomata decided to give hermit crabs shells that they may or may not like – if liked, they could move into these impromptu “shelters”, which are in the shape of cities from around the world.

-A solo exhibition of Aki Inomata debuted on 14th of September, in Towada City, Aomori Prefecture.
-The site of the museum was previously a horse-breeding location, but the Nanbu Horse (Southern Horse), a Japanese stallion which was raised there, is now extinct.
-Although there are few materials that convey the exact shape of the southern horse to date, there is still a skeleton specimen of the “Mori”, the last southern horse, at Morioka Agricultural High School.
-The phantom southern horse skeleton restored from the specimen was run on the snowy field in Towada and made into an animation work by Inomata, as a tribute to Edward Muybridge’s world’s first series of photographs, the Galloping Horse.
+A solo exhibition of Aki Inomata debuted on September 14 in Towada City, Aomori Prefecture.
+The museum site was previously a horse-breeding location, but the Nanbu Horse (Southern Horse), a Japanese stallion raised there, is now extinct.
+Although few materials convey the exact shape of the southern horse to date, there is still a skeleton specimen of the “Mori”, the last southern horse, at Morioka Agricultural High School.
+The phantom southern horse skeleton restored from the specimen was run on the snowy field in Towada and made into an animation work by Inomata as a tribute to Edward Muybridge’s world’s first series of photographs, the Galloping Horse.